debiki/talkyard-prod-one/README.md

   contact you to inform you about security issues and about major softgrade upgrades that might require you to do something manually.
 - Copy backups off-site, regularly.
 See the Backups section below.
-- Pay for some send-email-service (e.g. https://www.sparkpost.com, they seem
-  inexpensive), and configure email server settings in `/opt/ed/conf/app/play.conf`.
+- Pay for some send-email-service (websearch for "transactional email services") and configure email server settings in `/opt/ed/conf/app/play.conf`.
 - Configure Gmail and Facebook login:
   - At Google, Facebook, GitHub and Twitter, login and create OpenAuth apps, then add the API keys and secrets to `play.conf` — I should write